postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 * To use environment variables, select the environment in the [mock server's configuration](#editing-the-mock-server-configuration).
 * To use collection variables, define them on the **Variables** tab in the [collection you are mocking](/docs/sending-requests/variables/#defining-collection-variables).

-When you use an environment or collection variable in a saved example, the mock server resolves the variable and replaces it with the current value.
+When you use an environment or collection variable in a saved example, the mock server resolves the variable and replaces it with the variable's initial value.
 If an environment variable and a collection variable have the same name, Postman uses the environment variable.
 Learn more about [variable scopes](/docs/sending-requests/variables/#variable-scopes).

 <img alt="Using variables with mock servers" src="https://assets.postman.com/postman-docs/v10/mock-server-using-variables-v10.jpg" width="467px" />